smweiner87/bellsociety.com/README.md

 3. To deploy, run `bin/deploy.py`.
   - It basically just cd's to `_site` and runs `git push`, to `gh-pages`.

-Once Github has updated the [Jekyll Version](https://pages.github.com/versions/)
+Once Github has updated the [Jekyll Version](https://pages.github.com/versions/), you can get rid of everything in the `bin/` directory and start pushing everything to `gh-pages`.
+If you want.